DiveAdviceTravel Logo web Dive Advice Travel

 Seeking a bit of quiet time?
 There's a small library which also has an entertainment center for your enjoyment.
 The cabins are located on all three decks ...
 4 on the top deck, one on the main deck and 4 more on the lower deck

 An indoor camera set-up station, with numerous charging points (US flat pin plug) and storage drawers is situated to the rear providing ample room for a full photography charter group.
-Further camera preparation areas can be found on the rear deck next to the dive deck.

 The dive equipment is on the the lower level aft deck.
 You'll find individual set up areas, with under bench storage for all your personal items.
 Rinse tanks are conveniently located for washing dive equipment and camera gear, and there are 2 shower heads for those wishing for a quick post-dive rinse down.